 Investments made with either spouse’s income during the marriage

-It is important for both parties to understand what marital property and debt applies to their marriage.
+It is important for both parties to understand how marital property and debt apply to their marriage.
 A skilled NY divorce attorney can help them understand what their legal obligations are to each other and to their children, and ensure that marital property and debt are properly valued and divided to ensure equitable distribution.
 If you need guidance on family law matters, especially when involving children, contact The Law Office of Ryan Besinque via phone at (929) 251-4477.

 Online divorce is a new divorce option that became recently available as more business has been conducted on the internet.
 This new type of online service offers to help a customer fill up divorce forms, finalize the agreements between you and your spouse, review the divorce case details, and file the divorce papers in court without needing to hire an attorney.

 While some people find this relatively new option more convenient and less costly, this kind of service can’t accommodate cases with finer details.
-And things can get complicated when a child or children are involved and custody is contested.
+Things can also get complicated when a child or children are involved and custody is contested.
 In such cases, to make sure that the best interests of the child are met, you will need the skills of an experienced attorney that specializes in divorce cases.

-Ryan Besinque is an experienced New York uncontested divorce lawyer and can help ensure that you understand your legal rights and obligations, as well as guide you toward a quick and fair resolution.
+Ryan Besinque is an experienced New York uncontested divorce lawyer who can help ensure that you understand your legal rights and obligations, as well as guide you toward a quick and fair resolution.
 To schedule a free consultation, contact us via email at ryan@besinquelaw.com or via phone at (929) 251-4477.

-Disclaimer: The information you obtain at this site is not, nor is it intended to be, legal advice.
+ToggleDisclaimer: The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.
 Please be advised that the results achieved in any given case depend upon the exact facts and circumstances of that case.
 The Law Office of Ryan Besinque cannot guarantee a specific result in any legal matter.
 Any testimonial or case result listed on this site is based on an actual legal case and represents the results achieved in that particular case, and does not constitute a guarantee, warranty or prediction of the outcome of any other legal matter.
+Privacy Policy | Terms of Service.

 Powered by BSPE Legal Marketing.